 Growth of World Population

-- 2017: This year's theme is “Family Planning: Empowering People, Developing Nations.”
+- 2017: The theme was “Family Planning: Empowering People, Developing Nations.”

 - World Population Day 2016 theme was 'Investing in teenage girls'.